-Whether you’ve started a new business or need to increase conversion rates for your existing brand, search engine marketing is unquestionably one of the greatest weapons in your arsenal.
-This guide will provide everything you need to know about the whats, whys, and hows of SEM.
+Whether you’ve started a new construction business or need to increase conversion rates for your existing brand, search engine marketing is unquestionably one of the greatest weapons in your arsenal.
+This guide will provide everything you need to know about the whats, whys, and hows of SEM for construction businesses.

 An overview of search engine marketing